luanraithz/chart-range/README.md

-# See the demo to understand :P
+# See the demo and drag the cursor to understand :P